trailofbits/algo/README.md

 ## Features

 * Supports only IKEv2
-* Supports only AES GCM, SHA2 HMAC, and P-256 DH
+* Supports only a single cipher suite w/ AES GCM, SHA2 HMAC, and P-256 DH
 * Generates mobileconfig profiles to auto-configure Apple devices
 * Provides helper scripts to add and remove users
 * Blocks ads with a local DNS resolver and HTTP proxy (optional)
 * Based on current versions of Ubuntu and StrongSwan
+* Installs to DigitalOcean, Amazon EC2, Google Cloud Engine, or your own server

 ## Anti-features